-The next theorem gives a definition of composition of morphisms in unobstructed immersed Weinstein category.
-In other words Theorem \ref{thm05} gives a definition of unobstructed immersed Weinstein category as a (topological) 2-category. \footnote{We say `topological' 2-category since to compose two (unobstructed immersed) Lagrangian correspondences we need to assume transversality.
-Therefore morphism can be composed only generically.}
+The next theorem gives a definition of the composition of morphisms in unobstructed immersed Weinstein category.
+In other words, Theorem~\ref{thm05} could be used to give a definition of unobstructed immersed Weinstein category as a (topological) 2-category.\footnote{We say `topological' 2-category since to compose two (unobstructed immersed) Lagrangian correspondences we need to assume transversality.
+Therefore, morphisms can be composed only generically.}